-If you have auto insurance, specifically comprehensive and collision coverage, it pays for repairs for your damaged car as a result of a car accident or a natural disaster.
+If you have auto insurance, specifically collision and comprehensive coverage, it pays for repairs for your damaged car as a result of a car accident or a natural disaster.

 That means that car insurance doesn’t cover fixing engine parts or electrical components.
-However, it’s possible to get a type of car insurance that helps pay for repairs.
+But, it’s possible to get a type of car insurance that helps pay for repairs.

 What is mechanical breakdown insurance (MBI)?

 An MBI policy will help pay for car repairs that pop up unexpectedly.
-It does not cover car repairs stemming from accidents, however.
+It doesn’t cover car repairs stemming from accidents, however.
 You can purchase an MBI policy as extra coverage (i.e., an endorsement or a rider) from your insurance company.
 Not all companies offer it, but many do.

 MBI policies vary by insurance company.
 It’s always a good idea to read the fine print and see exactly what the policy covers.

 Typically, an MBI policy comes with a deductible.
 After you pay the deductible, the MBI policy covers the cost of fixing your car if it breaks down or needs a repair.
-It could help pay for new brakes, internal components, and engine parts.
-You may be able to use it to fix a blown transmission or alternator.
+It can help pay for new brakes, internal components, and engine parts.
+You could use it to fix a blown transmission or alternator.
 Sometimes, MBI offers protection for air conditioning, steering, and the fuel system.